eprbell/rp2/README.dev.md

 ### Unit Tests
 RP2 has considerable unit test coverage to reduce the risk of regression.
 Unit tests are in the [tests](tests) directory.
 Please add unit tests for any new code.

+## Creating a Release
+This section is for project maintainers.

+To create a new release:
+* `bumpversion patch` (or `bumpversion minor` or `bumpversion major`)
+* add a section named as the new version in CHANGELOG.md
+* use the output of `git log` to collect significant changes since last version and add them to CHANGELOG.md as a list of brief bullet points
+* `git add CHANGELOG.md`
+* `git commit -m "Updated with latest changes" CHANGELOG.md`
+* `git push`
+* wait for all tests to pass successfully on Github
+* add a tag in Github (named the same as the version but with a `v` in front, e.g. `v1.0.4`):  click on "Releases" and then "Draft a new release"

+To create a Pypi distribution:
+* `make distribution`
+* `make upload_distribution`

 ## Plugin Development
 RP2 has a plugin architecture for countries, report generators and accounting methods, which makes it extensible for new use cases.